DETAILED ACTION

 Note that the one or more citations (paragraphs or columns) presented in this office action regarding the teaching of a cited reference(s) are exemplary only.
 Accordingly, such citation(s) are not intended to limit/restrict the teaching of the reference(s) to the cited portion(s) only.
 Applicant is required to evaluate the entire disclosure of each reference; such as additional portions that teach or suggest the claimed limitations.

-Regarding claim 1, Petrov teaches the following claimed limitations: a method, comprising: providing, by one or more processors, a digital therapeutic application to a user comprising a plurality of lessons and/or a plurality of activities ([0016]; [0018]; [0019]: e.g., a user downloads an application from a website, or access a website; and wherein the application presents the user with one or more content items, including: activities, nutrition and/or educational materials); collecting, by the one or more processors, at least one response or biometric data from the user corresponding to a lesson and/or an activity ([0031], lines 1-6; [0033]: e.g., the system collects one or more parameters from the user; such as: the user’s response to one or more questions related to the user’s activities; biometric data tracked via one or more devices, etc.); and generating, by the one or more processors using a machine-learning (ML) model, (a) one or more goals for the user to achieve based on the at least one response or biometric data or (b) a progress overview based on a progress by the user to achieve one or more goals ([0034]: [0035]; [0048]: e.g., based on the analysis of the collected information, the system identifies one or more outcomes; including the weak and strong areas of the user; and thereby, the system generates to the user one or more suitable plans; such as, providing one or more modified goals, one or more action plans regarding activities targets, etc.; and wherein, the system’s software already includes artificial intelligence modeling—i.e., machine learning modeling— to perform the above processes.
-Note that part (b) above is merely optional); in accordance with a determination that the progress satisfies a threshold and the lesson and/or the activity is not formerly completed by the user, administering to the user via the digital therapeutic application a subsequent lesson and/or a subsequent activity ([0018]: e.g., if the user's actual activity
+Regarding claim 1, Petrov teaches the following claimed limitations: a method, comprising: prompting, by one or more processors, a user to provide one or more goals for the user to achieve via a digital therapeutic application during a portion of a treatment period, wherein the digital therapeutic application comprises a plurality of lessons and/or a plurality of activities providing, by one or more processors, a lesson and/or an activity via a digital therapeutic application to the user ([0016]; [0018]; [0019]: e.g., a user downloads an application from a website, or access a website; and wherein the application presents the user with a user interface, which allows the user to provide various information, including preferences and goals; and the application also presents, at one or more periods, the user with one or more content items—such as, activities, nutrition and/or lesson materials); collecting, by the one or more processors, at least one response or biometric data from the user ([0018]; [0031], lines 1-6; [0033]: e.g., the system collects one or more parameters from the user; such as: the user’s response to one or more questions related to the user’s activities; biometric data tracked via one or more devices, etc.); and generating, by the one or more processors using a machine-learning (ML) model, one or more new goals for the user to achieve during the treatment period based on the at least one response or biometric data ([0034]: [0035]; [0048]: e.g., based on the analysis of the collected information, the system identifies one or more outcomes; including the weak and strong areas of the user; and thereby, the system generates to the user one or more suitable plans; such as, providing one or more modified goals, one or more action plans regarding activities targets, etc.; and the system’s software already includes artificial intelligence modeling—i.e., machine learning modeling— to perform the above processes); administering to the user via the digital therapeutic application a subsequent lesson and/or a subsequent activity ([0018]; [0031]: e.g., the user provides answers to one or more questions, wherein the answers are evaluated; and the system identifies a pertinent goal to the user to perform, etc. The above indicates the process of administering to the user via the digital therapeutic application a subsequent lesson and/or a subsequent activity).

 Regarding claims 2-6 and 10, Petrov teaches the claimed limitations as discussed above per claim 1 since each of claims 2-6 depends from claim 1 directly or indirectly.